 Due to the resort's popularity, various businesses have also arisen in the area, including many property development plans that branch out further into the mountains from the Genting Main Road.

-We recently collaborated with the Ministry of Housing and Local Government to build the Balai Bomba dan Penyelamat Gohtong Jaya.
-This new fire station will ensure a quicker and more effective response to fire or other emergencies.
+We recently collaborated with the government to build the Gohtong Jaya Fire and Rescue Station and Quarters.
+The construction of this new fire station will ensure a quicker and more effective response in the event of fire or other emergencies.

-While the fire station and quarters were one of our most recent collaborations with the government, we were also responsible for setting up the mountain’s first police station too, the Balai Polis Genting Highlands.
+While the fire station and quarters were one of our most recent collaborations with the government, we’ve also been responsible for setting up the mountain’s first police station and its sanitation and sewerage infrastructure.

 We believe that a rising tide raises all boats, so we have cared and continue caring for the local community growing around us.

-When the first cable car, the Genting Skyway cable car, was being built in 1997, tree felling was minimised, and building materials were also airlifted to the site by helicopter.
+As far back as 1997, when the first cable car was being built, the Genting Skyway cable car, the felling of trees was minimised, and the building materials were also airlifted to the site by helicopter.

-Throughout the resort, exposed surfaces and slopes were planted with turf and hydroseeding to minimise soil erosion.
-This practice continues today with Genting Nature Adventures, where companies have been invited to sponsor our verging efforts to prevent and reduce erosion that may cause landslides.
+Throughout the resort, exposed surfaces and slopes were planted with turf and hydroseeding to minimise soil erosion, a practice that continues today with Genting Nature Adventures where companies have been invited to sponsor our verging efforts that prevent and reduce erosion that may cause landslides.

 We designated three types of forests as Biodiversity Parks to achieve comprehensive biodiversity conservation and safeguard unused rainforests.
 This initiative develops features for biodiversity tourism and streamlines data collection for our sustainability initiatives.